 On a cold and frosty morning, while driving to work, you switch through the radio stations to find your favorite tune.
 You begin making a mental checklist of the tasks you need to accomplish today in the office.
 Your mind then drifts to the grocery items you need to pick-up at the store after work.

 Many of us have experienced a scenario similar to this one.
-And, unfortunately, a vast majority of us have made contact with deer.
-According to the Insurance Institute for Highway Safety, hundreds of thousands of drivers hit deer with their vehicles each year racking-up thousands of dollars of damage.
+And, unfortunately, a significant number of us have made contact with deer.
+Approximately 1.33 million deer-vehicle collisions occur each year, racking up over $1 billion in property damage.